-1. In JDeveloper, choose where you want the connection to be used.

-If you want to create the connection to be available for any JDeveloper application, then navigate to the Resource Palette, click the New button and select New Connections, and then select BI Presentation Services.
+- 1. In JDeveloper, choose where you want the connection to be used.
+Use the following substeps if you want to create the connection to be available for any JDeveloper application. - 1.
+Navigate to the Resource Palette, click the New button. - 2.
+From the list, select BI Presentation Services.
 The Create BI Presentation Services Connection wizard displays.